Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: Mechanisms for incentivizing honesty

 Inspired by peer prediction \citep{miller2005eliciting} we consider a penalty for player $i$ proportional to the squared difference between that player's update and the average update sent by all players:

 for some constant $C \geq 0$.
 This is a natural measure of the ``suspiciousness'' of the client's update.
 In order to prevent excessive payments for honest players, we redistribute the penalties as

+This redistribution also makes it possible to implement our mechanism decentrally with messages sent publically, if players are able to credibly commit to the implied payments to other players.

-Theorem \ref{thm:penalty_re} establishes that this penalty can incentivize full honesty for the right choice of $C$: \begin{theorem} In the setting of Theorem \ref{thm:main} for the penalized game with rewards the strategy profile $\alpha^j = b^j = \beta^j = 0$ for all $j$ is a Nash equilibrium, whenever $C > \frac{1}{(N-1)^2-1}$.
+Theorem \ref{thm:penalty_re} establishes that this penalty can incentivize full honesty for the right choice of $C$: \begin{theorem} In the setting of Theorem \ref{thm:main} for the penalized game with rewards the strategy profile $\alpha^j = b^j = \beta^j = 0$ for all $j$ is a Nash equilibrium, whenever $C > \frac{1}{(N-1)^2-1}$ and maximizes the sum of all players' rewards among equilibria whenever $\lambda_i \geq 1$ for all players.

-At this equilbrium, the expected penalty $p^i(m^1, \ldots, m^N)$ paid by each player $i$ is equal to $0$.
-Each player is incentivized to participate in the penalized game rather than relying on their own estimate, whenever $N>2$, the other $N-1$ players participate at the honest equilibrium and $\lambda_i > \frac{N}{(N-1)^2}$. \end{theorem} Intuitively, our incentive mechanism is effective because $\alpha^i$ and $b^i$ only affect the first term of the original reward of player $i$ (equation \ref{eqn:specific_loss}), as well as the penalty, to which they contribute at most as $\frac{1}{N^2}$ and $-\frac{(N-1)^2-1}{N^2}C$ respectively.
+At this equilibrium, the expected penalty $p^i(m^1, \ldots, m^N)$ paid by each player $i$ is equal to $0$.
+Each player is incentivized to participate in the penalized game rather than relying on their own estimate, whenever $N>2$, the other $N-1$ players participate at the honest equilibrium, and $\lambda_i > \frac{N}{(N-1)^2}$. \end{theorem} Intuitively, our incentive mechanism is effective because $\alpha^i$ and $b^i$ only affect the first term of the original reward of player $i$ (equation \ref{eqn:specific_loss}), as well as the penalty, to which they contribute at most as $\frac{1}{N^2}$ and $-\frac{(N-1)^2-1}{N^2}C$ respectively.
 At the honest equilibrium every player's MSE is in $O(\frac{1}{N})$, such that for large $N$ a player can strongly improve their own error by joining the collaboration, while barely affecting others' errors.
 For a complete proof consider Appendix \ref{thm:penalty_re_appendix}.

 Theorem \ref{thm:penalty_re} shows that our mechanism fulfills two desirable properties: \textit{(budget) balance} and \textit{(ex-ante) individual rationality/voluntary participation} \citep{jackson2014mechanism}.
 The first property means that the server neither makes a profit nor a loss.
 The second holds as long as $\lambda_i > \frac{N}{(N-1)^2}$ and the other players take part in the optimization, and means that a player will receive better reward at the game's equilibrium, than when learning with their own data, despite the penalties assigned by the server.
+While non-honest equilibria exist, these are difficult to coordinate on (as they lack the natural symmetric Schelling point of honesty), while also yielding less total reward summed across players than honesty, such that there is no strong incentive for such coordination.